 It is available at dg.transcendh2o.com, where you can register for free.
 You’re able to select the options most feasible for you and hit the ‘Create a new project’ button to start configuring your new design.

 MBBR stands for Moving Bed Biofilm Reactor technology.
 It is a type of biological treatment for municipal and certain industrial wastewaters, where the bugs doing the job are sitting on floating plastic carriers inside the bioreactors.
-The technology got developed at the 1980s-1990s with the goal of improving the retention of microbes in the bioreactors which has many beneficial effects from a performance perspective.
+The technology was developed in the 1980s-1990s with the goal of improving the retention of microbes in the bioreactors which has many beneficial effects from a performance perspective.

 A good starting point on collecting more information on MBBRs is the Moving bed biofilm reactor wikipedia site which has a good set of references for the interested reader, and of course there are always the detailed textbooks like this and this.